hpazerf/tweepy-2020-election/README.md

 # tweepy-2020-election

-Used the Tweepy API to collect over 17000 tweets about the US 2020 Election over the course of 3 days to look at the lift ratios and sentimental analysis of the presidential candidates
+* Used the Tweepy API to collect over 17000 tweets about the US 2020 Election over the course of 3 days to look at the lift ratios and sentimental analysis of the presidential candidates
-Created this project in a group with 4 people including myself
+* Created this project in a group with 4 people including myself
+* Used Google Colab

 # Assignment Overview